AtomicJosh/computer_vision/README.md

 This repository contains a few scripts I've written related to computer vision.

+## What's in development

+- I'm working on a C++ implementation of YOLOv3, which is much better for real time applications than Mask-RCNN due to its speed.

+- To refresh my memory of the fundamentals of machine learning, I'll be implementing some python jupyter notebooks of common object detection and segmentation models.

+- I'm also working on a demonstration of feature matching, which will evolve into a demonstration of 3D reconstruction with bundle adjustment.
+Further down the line I'll implement a full Simultaneous Location and Mapping (SLAM) program.

 ## An Overview of the Scripts

 Here is an overview of each script.
 Note that each script is heavily commented, so should be self explanatory while looking through the code.